Graduate Fall/Spring Registration Information

 As a graduate student, you may register for a maximum of 11 credits for each summer term and 12 credits for the fall.
 If you wish to register for more than the maximum allowable credits, contact the department office under which your program is located via phone, e-mail, or in person to obtain authorization.

 Master’s degree Counseling Students ONLY: The Counseling Department will provide you with your assigned Alternate Personal Identification Number (PIN) prior to the beginning of registration.

 Should you decide not to attend or to stop attending a class, it is your responsibility to officially drop or withdraw from the class, whether or not you have ever attended that class.
 If you do not attend and do not drop or withdraw, your name will remain on the class list until the final grading period, you will receive a grade of "F" for the class, and you will be charged for the class.

-You may drop or withdraw from all summer classes through myShip.
-You may drop or withdraw from all but your last fall class through myShip.
-To withdraw from your last class, graduate students should complete the online form at http://www.ship.edu/Registrar/Withdrawal_Request_Form/.
+You may drop or withdraw from all summer or winter classes through myShip.
+You may drop or withdraw from all but your last fall or spring class through myShip.
+To withdraw from your last fall or spring class, graduate students should complete the online form at http://www.ship.edu/Registrar/Withdrawal_Request_Form/.